Was My Baby's Injury Due to Medical Negligence?

 “This is probably the toughest question we get, and we go through a fairly extensive process to determine whether their case is one we can take.
 It’s important for clients to seek out experienced lawyers because if your lawyer doesn’t do the work upfront, that could mean trouble for your case down the line.”

 In a birth injury case, your child was healthy at birth, but because of a medical mistake, they suffered injuries during the delivery process.

 - Failure to deliver the infant in a timely manner, resulting in fetal distress;

-- Not ordering a Cesarean section (C-section) when one was required:
+- Not performing a Cesarean section (C-section) when one was required:

 - Rough handling of the infant during delivery or improper use of forceps;